 Context-Sensitive Help in FireMonkey Applications

 Delphi and C++Builder XE2 and later include a new framework called FireMonkey.
 This is an alternative to the VCL, with the main benefit that it supports both Windows and OS X. FireMonkey controls have HelpContext properties just like VCL controls, and you can assign them using HelpScribble's HelpContext property editor.
-Unfortunately, as of Delphi XE6, the FireMonkey framework still does not actually have a context-sensitive help system.
+Unfortunately, the FireMonkey framework does not actually have a context-sensitive help system.
 FireMonkey itself does not use those HelpContext properties at all.
 If you want context-sensitive help in your FireMonkey application, you'll need to respond to F1 key presses in your own code.
 If you want to show a .chm file, call the HtmlHelp() function declared in the WinApi.Windows unit.

 Adding the Help File to Your VCL Application